Oil dispersant

 An oil dispersant is a mixture of emulsifiers and solvents that helps break oil into small droplets following an oil spill.
 Small droplets are easier to disperse throughout a water volume, and small droplets may be more readily biodegraded by microbes in the water.
 Dispersant use involves a trade-off between exposing coastal life to surface oil and exposing aquatic life to dispersed oil.
 While submerging the oil with dispersant may lessen exposure to marine life on the surface, it increases exposure for animals dwelling underwater, who may be harmed by toxicity of both dispersed oil and dispersant.
 Although dispersant reduces the amount of oil that lands ashore, it may allow faster, deeper penetration of oil into coastal terrain, where it is not easily biodegraded.

 History

 U.S. Air Force C-130 plane releases dispersants over the Deepwater Horizon oil spill.

 Torrey Canyon

 In 1967, the supertanker Torrey Canyon leaked oil onto the English coastline.
-Alkylphenol surfactants were primarily used to break up the oil, but proved very toxic in the marine environment; all types of marine life were killed.
+Alkylphenol surfactants were primarily used to break up the oil, but proved very toxic in the marine environment; many types of marine life were killed.
 This led to a reformulation of dispersants to be more environmentally sensitive.
 After the Torrey Canyon spill, new boat-spraying systems were developed.
 Later reformulations allowed more dispersant to be contained (at a higher concentration) to be aerosolized.